Please read the full article: Tu Bishvat in Candy Land at Kveller.com.

 My Tu B’Shevat Posts that don’t involve artificial colors, flavors or added sugar:

 Eat a Fruit, Plant its Seeds for Tu B’Shevat

 Barbie: Here are links to Tefillin Barbie and Computer Engineer Barbie, whom I adore, and the fact that they were created by the “first woman in modern times to have written an entire Torah” makes me love them even more.
 My so-called Hadassah Barbie is not affiliated with Tefillin Barbie in any way, except as a tribute (Hi, Jen!).
 The above 1958 Barbie was a hand-me-down from my sister.
 I still have all the outfits and killer accessories.
-She should be wearing a head-covering, given the time period and context, but let’s imagine it’s out of the frame.

 Other mini-fruit holiday opportunities: The tiny fruit-shaped candies are also good for decorating an edible sukkah on Sukkot, and can be used to represent “first fruits” (bikkurim) at Shavuot.